-We are excited to announce the second annual Biomaterials Discovery Workshop on Wednesday 17th January 2018.
+The second annual Biomaterials Discovery Workshop took place on Wednesday 17th January 2018.
 Our EPSRC Programme Grant in Next Generation Biomaterials has allowed us to hold this event for the 5 years of the grant and hopefully beyond.

 Click on the image to enlarge

-Speakers for the second Biomaterials Discovery Workshop (17th January 2018, Nottingham UK) are as follows:
+Speakers for the second Biomaterials Discovery Workshop (17th January 2018, Nottingham UK) were as follows: